Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

-- Deus is keenly ware of this in Absolute Power Sucks Absolutely.
-He's practically omnipotent in a 100 meter radius around him, but remains wary of doing anything to his own personality and usually tries to keep his powers on the down low.
+- Deus is keenly aware of this in Absolute Power Sucks Absolutely.
+He's practically omnipotent in a 100-meter radius around him, but remains wary of doing anything to his own personality and usually tries to keep his powers on the down-low.
 Once his name becomes well-known, he refuses to answer every petty wish and mainly uses his powers for personal convenience unless he's truly pushed.
 He also brings it up to Bruce when the latter says he doesn't expect Deus to be a hero.

 Bruce: It's nothing to be ashamed of.
 It's not for everyone.
 Your powers do not entitle people to your time and effort.

 Deus: Yeah, right.
 With great powers come great responsibilities.
 If you can, you must.
 Absolute power corrupts absolutely.
 Haven't you heard that?